jatupan1989/boomjum1989/The-matrix-toolbar.md

 Default is currently global scope: `*`.
 In global scope mode, rules apply to all web pages, except those which match a narrower scope.

 Domain-level scope:
 - Example: `*.google.com`.
-Rules at domain-level scope will apply to web pages which match the scope, except if for web pages which match an even narrower scope.
+Rules at domain-level scope will apply to web pages which match the scope, except for web pages which match a site-level scope.

 Site-level scope:
 - Example: `www.facebook.com`.
-Rules at site-level scope will apply to web pages which match *exactly* the name of the scope, including the scheme.
+Rules at site-level scope will apply to web pages which match *exactly* the name of the scope.

 An example for the use of scopes: block `facebook.com` globally, but allow `facebook.com` when visiting `www.facebook.com`.
 This is useful to prevent those ubiquitous servers from tracking you, unless you explicitly visit them.